noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ***Show 0:48:50 to 0:49:53 (This is the news report with the kids in it)***
 ### Description

-### Techniquesp
+### Techniques

 ### Effect on Audience
-## Recieving the news that they found the person who really commited the crime
+## Receiving the news that they found the person who really committed the crime
 ### Description

 ### Techniques